Pre-General Availability Draft: 2017-09-21

-As of MySQL 5.1.6, MySQL Server provides flexible control over the
+MySQL Server provides flexible control over the destination of

 slow_log tables in the

 database.
 Either or both destinations can be selected.

 --log-outputis given with a value, the value should be a comma-separated list of one or more of the words

 FILE(log to files), or

 NONE, if present, takes precedence over any other specifiers.